svvsdIC/Mechanical/README.md

 This repoository contains the CAD files for the projects mechanical components and design.
 It also includes an archive of the CAD files and documntation for the design.

 ## File Organization
 The CAD files and archived in the following organization.
-For instructions on the file organization and contribution process, please reter to the [ReadMe - File Organization.md](/ReadMe%20-%20File%20Organization.md)
+For instructions on the file organization and contribution process, please refer to the [File Management Guidelines](/README%20-%20File%20Managent%20Guidelines.md).

 * Mechanical Folder
   * CAD Files for Poseidon (Current)